-Public authorities both create and receive public records.
-Some public records are created as part of a business process, for example, when sending an email.
+Public authorities both make and receive public records.
+Some public records are made as part of a business process, for example, when sending an email.
 However, some activities must be captured deliberately, for example, by making a file note of a conversation or a meeting.

-To determine what to create or capture, public authorities must determine what records should be created or kept to:
+To determine what to make or capture, public authorities must determine what records should be made or kept to: